SDraw/driver_leap/README.md

 * **Thumbstick XY** -> **Palm UV**

 ## Notes
 Currently there is a strange behaviour of tracking problems that affect AMD and few Intel systems.
-If you're encountering with tracking problems, it's adviced to choose different release with higher `vc####`, or build driver on your system.
+If you're encountering with tracking problems, it's adviced to choose different release with higher `vs####`, or build driver on your system.
 Refer to **Building** section below.

 ## Building (for developers)
 * Clone repository with `git`: